 Strategic Buyers

 Strategic buyers—typically larger technology companies like Palo Alto Networks, CrowdStrike, or Microsoft—often pay premiums for technology, talent, or market access.
+These companies are distinguished by their significant market cap, which reflects their size and strong market position within the cybersecurity industry.
+Public cybersecurity companies like these typically operate at a larger scale with more predictable revenue streams than private companies.
 They calculate value based on synergies: how your product enhances their platform, how your customers expand their market, or how your team accelerates their roadmap.

 A strategic buyer might pay 10x revenue for a company that fills a critical gap, while the same company might only fetch 6x from a financial buyer.